-If you’ve been in a vehicle accident in New York, an accident report will most likely be created.
-If a law enforcement officer is called to the scene, that officer will file one based on what you and any other parties to the accident might say.
-If there are no police called to the scene, you may be required to file an accident report yourself within a specified time period.
+An accident report will most likely be created if you’ve been in a vehicle accident in New York.
+Should a law enforcement officer be called to the scene, that officer will file one based on what you and any other parties to the accident might say.
+If there are no police called to the scene, you may be required to file an accident report within a specified period.

-The report’s details will be used by the insurance companies and potentially the court to help determine who is at fault for an accident.
+The insurance companies and the court will use the report’s details to help determine who is at fault for an accident.
 But what happens if the information in the report isn’t correct?
-Do you have to just live with it?
+Do you have to live with it?
 Or is there something you can do about it?

 Accident Reports in New York State

 According to New York’s DMV office, if anyone dies or is injured in an accident or it results in damage worth at least $1,000, parties to the accident must file a motorist accident report within ten days.
 If you don’t file a report about an accident you’re involved in that caused injuries or property damage, you could have your license revoked.

 If the accident only caused property damage, you can exchange information with the other people in the collision.
 Then, you’d file the state’s Report of Motor Vehicle Accident, also known as the MV-104.

 Once the report is filed, get a copy and confirm that everything on the report is correct.
 You can check at the precinct covering the location where the accident occurred to get the report.
 The DMV should retain the record for four years.